The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 Yeah.

-But you can't from what I understand, you can go from my understanding of the rules, if I was playing the shot, I would go anywhere from where I hit the ball to the hazard.
+But you can't, from what I understand, you can go, from my understanding of the rules, if I was playing the shot, I would go anywhere from where I hit the ball to the hazard.

-Uh anywhere along that line, I can go and hit that shot.
+Anywhere along that line, I can go and hit that shot.

-That's not what Tyler did.
+That's not what Tiger did.

 This is where he violated the rules.

-Okay, but uh just looked it up here.
+But I've just looked it up here.

-Um blatant violation of the rules, Rush.
+It's a blatant violation of the rules, Rush.

-I don't think going that's I don't think you can go past your divot.
+I don't think you can go past your divot.

 Yeah, you can.

-I well I didn't think so.
+Well, I didn't think so.

-I mean I could be wrong.
+I mean, I could be wrong.

-That you he signed incorrect scorecard, he did not access assess himself the penalty for remov the line whatever whatever the the mistake was, he did not assess that penalty.
+He did not assess himself the penalty for removing off the line whatever the mistake was.

-Well, I mean, if you talk about the honor, the honor, the integrity of a game.
+Well, I mean, if you talk about the honor, the honor, the integrity of a game, there is no more honorable game than golf.

 And integrity is what makes golf what it is.

-You're responsible for your own score.
+And as you well know, I'm you know, you're responsible for your own score.

 Right, you are.

-And if you don't know, you you have to consult a rules official if it's a tournament to get an interpretation before you act on something.
+And if you don't know, you have to consult a rules official if it's a tournament to get an interpretation before you act on something.

-That that's all true.
+That's all true.

 It was foul away.